 - Appraised property value.
 Fannie Mae will provide relief from enforcement of certain representations and warranties with respect to appraised property values for one-unit single-family mortgage loans that Fannie Mae acquires through DU if the appraisal provided in connection with the loans received qualifying Collateral Underwriter® scores. - Appraisal waiver.
-Fannie Mae will provide relief from repurchase obligations relating to property value, condition and marketability where the loan seller exercised the appraisal waiver options available on certain eligible transactions and paid the related fees.
+Fannie Mae will provide relief from repurchase obligations relating to property value, condition and marketability where the loan seller exercised the appraisal waiver option referred to as "value acceptance" and paid the related fees.